harvesthill/reddit-wiki-archive/steroids/trestolone.md

 * [January 2021](https://www.reddit.com/r/steroids/comments/kg8lif/compounds_trestolone_aka_trest_ment/) *Trestolone Compound Experience Thread*

-## 💁‍♀️ Estrogen Management
+## Estrogen Management

 MENT doesn’t directly impact estradiol (E2).
 As 7α-Methylestradiol (7α-Me-E2), it differs from the estrogen produced by Dianabol (17-α), and it doesn't show on bloodwork.

 The 17α-Methylestradiol produced by Dianabol aromatizes at a much lower rate, but it's metabolism-resistant and lingers for a long time, so it can lead to side effects.

-To the contrary, the 7α-Methylestradiol produced from MENT is rapidly rendered inert without suppressive metabolites.
+*Contra* Dianabol's 17α-Me-E2, the 7α-Methylestradiol produced from MENT is rapidly rendered inert without suppressive metabolites.

 When adding MENT, don't modify estrogen management.
-EQ/MENT or Primo/MENT ratio doesn't matter as much as the dose of Testosterone you're taking, as that's  going to be the primary aromatizing compound.
+EQ/MENT or Primo/MENT ratio doesn't matter as much as the dose of Testosterone you're taking, as that's going to be the primary aromatizing compound unless solo.

 If you start MENT and begin to experience sides, just lower the dose.
-7α-Methylestradiol is very quick in/out, so more frequent dosing will cut down on spikes.
+7α-Methylestradiol is very quick in and out, so more frequent dosing will cut down on spikes.
 Treat MENT like TNE—you wouldn't adjust your AI dose when introducing TNE.

 * “There's essentially zero estrogen sides.
 It's a side-effect-free, more powerful and effective love child of Trenbolone and Nandrolone that's so *ridiculously perfect* it feels almost too good to be true.”